 Appropriately it is treated as a big deal.

 Ricardo already in-ring introduces Del Rio as an image of Berty’s home pops up on the big screen behind him.

-Alberto enters in a Rolls Royce Silver Spirit wearing an old school glittery gold lucha-style robe just for big occasion.
-Cole tells us that is portrait of Del Rio’s estate in Northern Mexico and that he employs “more than one hundred workers on his big ranch.”
+Alberto enters in a Rolls Royce Silver Spirit wearing an old school glittery gold lucha-style robe just for the big occasion.
+Cole tells us that is a portrait of Del Rio’s estate in Northern Mexico and that he employs “more than one hundred workers on his big ranch.”
 ‘Mexican Millionaire’.

 The Mexican Millionaire’ soaks up the (surprising applause) he has Brodus Clay, his associate is at ringside.
 This is a match based almost as much around sidekicks as it is competitors.